keiono/bh1515-sample-app/README.md

-# bh1515-sample-app
-Sample web application using network widget.
+# Simple App using events